 Keep up to date with the latest news from Cranswick.

 Cranswick plc has signed up to a unique charity project called “More Together” with several other businesses in the East Riding of Yorkshire.
-The project will challenge Cranswick employees to compete in three different physical activities this summer in a bid to raise money for charitable causes.
+The project will challenge Cranswick employees to compete in three different physical activities in a bid to raise money for charitable causes in the upcoming summer months.
 Whether it is hiking 24 miles across the Yorkshire Three Peaks, battling through 30 obstacles in the Total Warrior challenge or walking 4 miles across the Humber Bridge in fancy dress, there is an opportunity for all employees to get involved.

 Cranswick plc has been recognised for its leadership in farm animal welfare in a report published yesterday, 23rd January 2017.
 The Business Benchmark on Farm Animal Welfare (BBFAW) evaluates the world’s leading food producers, retailers and service companies on their management and reporting on farm animal welfare.
 At the report’s launch in New York, it was announced that Cranswick plc has attained impressive marks, earning its place in Tier 1 of the industry rankings.